Skip to Content

 There are small outdoor tables where you can enjoy your takoyaki with some bottled beer.
 I’ve tried the porcini mushroom sauce and I quite enjoyed the creamy and savory taste of it on the soft and piping hot takoyaki.
 It was like a tasty hug on a crisp winter day.

-A serving of four porcini mushroom takoyaki with a toothpick flag poked into one of them that says
+A serving of four porcini mushroom takoyaki with a toothpick flag poked into one of them that says "Creole JUNK" (the Creole part written in hiragana) and under it the words "Spicy takoyaki" in English.
+Next to the text is a little takoyaki character with a black hat and black sunglasses.

 The porcini mushroom takoyaki at Creole Junk, Dotonbori © Kay A.